rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part06/README.md

 }
 ````

-JAR files cannot be accessed on the classpath because modules cannot access classes on the classpath.
+JAR files cannot be accessed on the classpath because **modules cannot access classes on the classpath**.
 We need a way to make this a module.

 #### Library JAR to Module

 How can unmodularized library JARs be used in the application?

 - Write the `module-info.java` file for the library?
 - Convert automatically (by putting the library JAR file on the module path)?
-Automatic modules do not have `module-info.java`
+Automatic modules do
+not have `module-info.java`

 The League `module-info.java` will now look like this: